1. Build a Greenhouse

 - A Large blanket or comforter to cover the foam layer

 These look very comfortable and make a great alternative to a traditional backyard hammock.
 With the proper tools, materials, and location to hang this bed, it looks like a rewarding weekend project.

 6. Dog Bed (Mini Trampoline)

-You can cover the surface with your dogs favorite blanket, a commercially available dog bed or large round dog bed mattress.
+You can cover the surface with your dog’s favorite blanket, a commercially available dog bed, or a large round dog bed mattress.

 The top of a mini-trampoline can easily be replaced using a mini-trampoline replacement mat, so if it has holes or the dog wears the top out, it’s easy to fix.

 - 【ASTM APPROVED & LONGER LIFESPAN】: CalmMax trampolines comply with ASTM F381-16...

 - 【SAFETY FIRST】: ☀ Fully galvanized steel frame for better resistance to rust and...